Skip to main content

 • Options Premium: This is the price paid for the option.
 It's influenced by:

-• Time Value: The longer the time until expiration, generally the higher the premium, as there's more time for the stock to move.
+• Time Value: The longer the time until expiration, generally, the higher the premium, as there is more time for the stock to move.

 • Intrinsic Value: If the option is in-the-money (the stock price is above the strike price for calls or below for puts), it has intrinsic value.